kellietjw/SC1015_FDAE_Team6_Mini-Project/README.md

 4. Top 20s (Reflects the preferences and tastes of Spotify users)
    Purpose:
    This selection ensures that the analysis focuses on the most impactful and relevant observations.
-   Allows for a more targeted examination of key features that contribute to the succes of these top-performing entries.
+   Allows for a more targeted examination of key features that contribute to the success of these top-performing entries.

 -----------------------------------------------------------------------------------------------------------